Mwiert/Spotify2YoutbeConverter/README.md

 # usage

-Create an google dev api and spotify dev api get credentials. change the credentials in google.js and spotify.js in store.
+Create an google dev api and spotify dev api for get credentials. change the credentials in google.js and spotify.js in store.

 ## Project Setup